-If you make a request for documents relating to your claim, and do not specify which legislation you are making the request under, we will usually action the request under the terms of section 59.
+If you make a general request for claim documents and do not specify which legislation you are making the request under, we will usually action the request under the terms of section 59.

-If you make a request under section 59 and a request under the Freedom of Information Act, then the parts of the request which relate to section 59 are actioned under that section and the remainder is referred to the relevant Comcare freedom of information officer.
+If you make a request under section 59 and a request under the FOI Act, then the parts of the request which relate to section 59 are actioned under that section and the remainder will be processed under the FOI Act.
 We will inform you of how we will proceed with processing your request upon acknowledgment.

 Information Publication Scheme